Skip to Main Content

 Accessing Adobe

-• Library 21c: The full Adobe Creative Cloud suite is available on the 6 Edit Bay computers near the makerspaces and the first 6 PCs in the Petriz Learning Lab.
+• Library 21c: The full Adobe Creative Cloud suite is available on the 6 Edit Bay computers near the makerspaces.

-• Sand Creek: Adobe can be accessed on the Edit Bay computer and select machines in the computer lab.
+• Sand Creek: Adobe can be accessed on the Edit Bay Mac and PC.

 • All PPLD makerspaces have a computer connected to the laser that features Adobe Illustrator.